 The primary driver of GPU memory usage for LLMs is the model’s size, measured in parameters.
 Each parameter typically requires storage.
 For instance, a model with 70 billion parameters, using 16-bit floating-point precision (FP16), needs approximately 140GB just for its weights (70 billion * 2 bytes/parameter).
 This forms the baseline for any llm gpu memory consumption calculator.
 According to Hugging Face documentation, a 13B parameter model in FP16 requires around 26GB for weights alone.

 Beyond weights, activations generated during the forward pass also consume significant VRAM.
 The amount depends on the batch size, sequence length, and model architecture.
 Optimizer states, crucial for training but not inference, can double or triple the memory footprint.
-This complexity highlights why a dedicated LLM VRAM calculator is so valuable.
+This complexity highlights why a dedicated LLM VRAM calculator is so valuable for inference memory requirements.

 Key Factors Influencing Memory Usage